yuchiu/Netflix-Clone/README.md

 ## Objectives(Current Plan for Full-Stack Expansions)

-- user authentications
-- provides movies data with its own server's API instead of TMDB API
 - scrape raw data from imdb
+- provides movies data with our API instead of TMDB API
 - data cleaning
 - Persisted ElasticSearch for DB layer
 - display stats with Kibana